To5BG/NodeBB/login-limiter/writeup.md

-# Unauthorized access: - Writeup
+# Unauthorized access - Writeup

 User may try to bruteforce passwords, possibly using a botnet.
 We would like to limit failed login attempts without compromising availability.